datachefs/cdv-notes/pages/what-why.md

 Yeah, that might make sense

 at each stage, set expectations _low_ — don’t set myself up (eg, w proof of concepts)

+Why: it's fun!

+Example: Shhiny Object Task Force

+Also a strategy for staff retention, leadership development like we did at My old place